-We are currently home to two pied imperial pigeons
+We are currently home to a small group of pied imperial pigeons

 They can be found in our Brilliant Birds exhibit